- Part Number:1917

 Definition.
 "Hot work" means riveting, welding, flame cutting or other fire or spark-producing operation.

 Hot work in confined spaces.
 Hot work shall not be performed in a confined space until a designated person has tested the atmosphere and determined that it is not hazardous.

-To the extent possible, hot work shall be performed in designated locations that are free of hazards.
+To the extent possible, hot work shall be performed in designated locations that are free of fire hazards.

-When hot work must be performed in a location that is not free of hazards, all necessary precautions shall be taken to confine heat, sparks, and slag so that they cannot contact flammable or combustible material.
+When hot work must be performed in a location that is not free of fire hazards, all necessary precautions shall be taken to confine heat, sparks, and slag so that they cannot contact flammable or combustible material.

 Fire extinguishing equipment suitable for the location shall be immediately available and shall be maintained in readiness for use at all times.

 When the hot work operation is such that normal fire prevention precautions are not sufficient, additional personnel shall be assigned to guard against fire during hot work and for a sufficient time after completion of the work to ensure that no fire hazard remains.
 The employer shall instruct all employees involved in hot work operations as to potential fire hazards and the use of firefighting equipment.